 Why are children not being registered as British Citizens?

 Our legal research confirmed that many children born in the UK or living here from an early age do not have British citizenship or any leave (permission) to remain in the UK.
 However, many are entitled to British citizenship, and others, while not entitled, may be granted citizenship at the discretion of the Home Office.

-Among key problems currently are:
+Among key problems are:

 - Absence of legal aid for advice and assistance in registration applications

-- If refused registration, there is also no legal aid at Home Office internal review stage and a £372 Home Office review fee is required
+- If refused registration, there is also no legal aid for advice and assistance at Home Office internal review stage and a £372 Home Office review fee is required